 MSR Habitude 4 Tent

 Whilst I am more of a wild camper than a car camper, I do nevertheless do fair amount of car camping during the summer, and since I’m almost always travelling for kayaking, having the extra room makes a big difference when it comes to wiggling into paddling gear.
-Enter the MSR Habitude 4, a veritable palace that combines cavernous space and durability into a simple, very livable space.
+Enter the MSR Habitude 4, a very simple tent that combines cavernous space and durability into a very livable space.

 Obviously designed with family trips in mind, I’m not ashamed to admit I’ve greedily used it for solo trips.
 I specifically wanted a tent that I could stand up in, and which wasn’t huge or heavy, and chose the Habitude 4 over other similar height tents because of those size and weight factors; for “stand up” tent, the Habitude 4 packs up a lot lighter than other options on the market, weighing in at a little under 5.5kg and packing up to around 58 x 23 cm.
 That’s a lot more compact than those massive nylon family fortresses you see in most UK campsites in the summer which often weigh in excess of 15kg and take up half a wardrobe.